Application - Requirements

 - Documents relevant for all applicants:

-- FAQ for applicants (please check before writing e-mails)
+- FAQ for all applicants (please check before writing e-mails)

 Overview of all necessary documents